How fragile is your network? More than you think: Abstract

 \section{Abstract}

 Graphs are pervasive in our everyday lives, with relevance to biology, the internet, and infrastructure, as well as numerous other applications.
-It is thus necessary to have an understanding as to how quickly a graph disintegrates, whether by random failure or by targeted attack.
+It is thus necessary to have an understanding of how quickly a graph disintegrates, whether by random failure or by targeted attack.
 While much of the interest in this subject has been focused on targeted removal of nodes, there has been some recent interest in targeted edge removal.
 Here, we focus on how robust a graph is against edge removal.
-We define a measure of network fragility that relates the fraction of edges removed to the largest connected component.
-We construct a class of graphs that is robust to edge removal.
-Furthermore, it is demonstrated that graphs generally disintegrate faster than would be anticipated by greedy targeted attack.
-Finally it is shown that our fragility measure as demonstrated real and natural networks.
+We define a measure of network fragility, { which allows us to classify networks in terms of fragility, defined as} the fraction of edges removed to the largest connected component.
+We construct a class of graphs that is robust to edge removal {under our classification system}.
+Furthermore, it is demonstrated that graphs generally disintegrate faster than would be anticipated by a greedy targeted attack.
+Finally, it is shown that {under} our fragility measure { structures are more brittle to edge removal than much of the previous literature would have indicated}, as demonstrated with real and natural networks.